vironix-health/CKD-ZD-project/README.md

 A Jupyter Notebook that details the process of calculating the Estimated Glomerular Filtration Rate (eGFR) for all patients in a designated dataset.
 The eGFR calculation is based on the CKD-EPI Creatinine Equation [2].
 Following the calculation, this notebook also labels each patient with a Chronic Kidney Disease (CKD) stage ranging from 1 to 5 based on their eGFR values [3].
 Additionally, the notebook provides a summary of statistical results derived from the eGFR and CKD stage calculations.
 The eGFR.ipynb notebook is used to calculate the eGFR and assign CKD stage labels for all three data sources.

+    ANOVA.ipynb

+A Jupyter Notebook used to perform ANOVA analysis on various data frames to determine the statistical significance of the relationships between features and a specified target column.
+The data is imported from respective sources, preprocessed, and passed into a helper function which facilitates ANOVA analysis via the statsmodels library.
+The evaluated features' calculated p-values are then displayed in increasing order.

     XG_boost.ipynb

 A Jupyter Notebook that details the process of identifying the features most relevant to eGFR via XGBoost regression.
 The data is preprocessed and partitioned into training and test data, then an XGBRegressor is trained and used to evaluate the feature importance.
 The model's feature importance rankings are displayed and visualized using Matplotlib and Seaborn.